2013 Sanaa shootings: Attacks

 At 9:15 a.m. on November 26, 2013, when leaving the Amsterdam Hotel in the center of Sanaa, Belarusians came under fire from militants who drove up to the building on a motorcycle.
 The militants were armed with a pistol or a machine gun with a silencer.
 One of the foreigners, an employee of the 140th repair plant Anatoly Mazynsky from Barysaw, died on the spot, and the second, whose identity is unknown, was seriously injured.
 Two hours after the attack, motorcyclists (presumably the same ones who shot at the hotel) killed police officer Ahmed al-Jaadari on Khovlian Street.
 On November 27, it became known that the second Belarusian victim died of wounds in the hospital.

 Reaction

 Initially, the media reported that the victims of the attack at the hotel were Russians.
 However, the press attache of the Russian embassy in Yemen, Nikolai Lyagushin, called the victims Belarusians, refuting the information about Russian citizens.
 According to him, they worked in the country under a private contract, and the diplomatic mission provided all the necessary assistance to the victims.
-The representative of the Yemeni Foreign Ministry, сolonel Mohammed al-Mauri, said that foreigners are military specialists.
+The representative of the Yemeni Foreign Ministry, colonel Mohammed al-Mauri, said that foreigners are military specialists.
 According to Maria Vanshina, deputy head of the Information Department of the Belarusian Foreign Ministry, the Belarusian side has started checking this information.
 Soon, the official representative of the Ministry of Foreign Affairs Andrei Savinykh and the head of the State Military Industry Sergei Gurulev confirmed that the victims were Belarusians.